 Apart from that, magnesium chloride can melt ice quickly.
-It also differs from other ice melt in that it leaves little to no residue on your deck.
+It also differs from other ice melt in that it leaves little to no residue on your decking.

-Precautions to Take When Using Magnesium Chloride on Composite Decking
+Precautions to Take When Using Magnesium Chloride in Composite Decking

-When using ice melt like magnesium chloride on your deck, there are precautions you should take.
+When using ice melt like magnesium chloride on your decking, you should take precautions.
 If you follow these precautions, it will prevent your composite decking from early damage.
-Below are a few of the guidelines you need to follow if you want to apply ice melt on your composite decking.
+Below are a few guidelines you need to follow if you want to apply ice melt to your composite decking.

-Firstly, when choosing magnesium chloride as an ice melt, do not choose a type containing colourants.
-A reason for it is because magnesium chloride that contains dye or colourants can stain your decking.
+When choosing magnesium chloride as an ice melt, do not choose a type containing colourants.
+This is because magnesium chloride that contains dye or colourants can stain your decking.
 The colourants in the ice melt can make your decking look ugly.
-It can create a slight discolouration to your composite decking, making it look less attractive.
+It can slightly discolour your composite decking, making it look less attractive.

 You should avoid using any ice melt that may contain dye.
 Always ask well in stores before purchasing the ice melt.
 You should always go for a magnesium chloride ice melt that does not contain any trace of tint or dye.

 An ice melt with grits can disfigure your composite decking.
 It can also scratch the surface of your composite decking, thereby making it less attractive.
-In addition, deck owners should avoid using sand on wood-plastic composite either.
+In addition, decking owners should avoid using sand on wood-plastic composites either.
 Sand can be abrasive and scratch the surface of the composite decking.

 Use Magnesium Chloride Moderately

-When using magnesium chloride on composite decking, use a minimal amount.
+When using magnesium chloride for composite decking, use a minimal amount.
 Do not apply too much to the composite decking.
-The magnesium chloride is effective even if you apply it in a little amount.
+Magnesium chloride is effective even if you apply it in a small amount.

-You can use magnesium chloride on composite decking.
+You can use magnesium chloride for composite decking.
 However, when using magnesium chloride, use it moderately.
 In addition, do not use magnesium chloride that contains traction grits or dye.